bigbluebutton/bigbluebutton.github.io/_posts/2.5/2022-02-10-release-tests.md

 ## User list settings

-### Set status
+### Set status / Raise hand

-(Viewer: Set Status/Raise hand)

-1. As a viewer, select your user icon from user list
+1. Viewer: select your user icon from user list

 2. From menu options choose set status

 3. Set a status/raise hand.

-- Icon in the users list will update to display emoticon chosen by the user, when status is set by a user the moderator will see their user icon move to the top of the list.
+4. Icon in the users list should update to display emoticon chosen by the user, when status is set by a user the moderator will see their user icon move to the top of the list.

 ### Clear status

-(Moderator: Clear all status icon)

-1. Select manage users icon (cog wheel in users list)
+1. Select manage users icon (cog wheel icon in users list)

 2. choose clear all status icons.

-- All status icons in the users list will clear.
+3. All status icons in the users list should clear.

 ### Mute users

-(Moderator: Mute all Users)

-1. Select manage users icon (cog wheel in users list)
+1. Moderator: select manage users icon (cog wheel icon in users list)

 2. In lock viewers, select share microphone is locked.

 3. Click apply.

-- All users (moderator/presenter included) who are already joined in the client with a functioning mic will be muted (if unmuted) and unable to unmute their mics.
+4. All users (moderator/presenter included) who are already joined in the client with a functioning mic will be muted (if unmuted) and unable to unmute their mics.
 All users (moderator/presenter included) who join after setting is applied will be automatically joined listen only with no mic options available.

 ### Unmute users

-(Moderator: Undo mute all users)

-1. Select manage users icon (cog wheel in users list)
+1. Moderator: select manage users icon (cog wheel in users list)

 2. In lock viewers, click share microphone to unlock in the status and click apply.

-- All users will remain muted until they unmute themselves.
+3. All users will remain muted until they unmute themselves.
 All users who enter after the meeting mute is removed will have the option to join with a mic

 ### Mute and unmute users except Presenter